Course challenges are intended to:

 Each school authority shall establish procedures to communicate to parents and students the availability of and procedures for course challenges.

 A school authority shall make arrangements to provide appropriate course challenge assessments for the full range of senior high school courses offered by the school authority, except for those courses in the Exceptions section above.

 A school authority may choose to accommodate requests to challenge courses not offered by the school authority by arranging with other school authorities for such challenges.
-A student who undertakes such a course challenge shall assume all expenses, other than those normally assumed by a school for assessment (e.g., personal transportation).
-A student wishing to challenge Français courses should be referred to a Francophone regional authority.
+A student who undertakes such a course challenge shall assume all expenses, other than those normally assumed by a school for assessment (for example, personal transportation).
+A student wishing to challenge Français courses should be referred to a francophone regional authority.